Khamica Bingham

 Khamica Bingham (born June 15, 1994) is a Canadian track and field athlete who specialises in the 100 metres.
-She has represented Canada at the Pan American Games, Commonwealth Games and the World Championships in Athletics.
+She has represented Canada at the Olympic Games, Pan American Games, Commonwealth Games and the World Championships in Athletics.

-Bingham was born on June 15, 1994 in North York, Ontario.
+Bingham was born on June 15, 1994, in North York, Ontario.
 As a high schooler, she attended Heart Lake Secondary School.
 Originally a national-level gymnast, she switched to track due to the financial burden to her family of staying in her first sport.

 In July 2012 she competed in the 100m at 14th IAAF World Junior Championships, placing 4th.
 She became part of the national record women's 4 × 100 m relay team along with Kimberly Hyacinthe, Crystal Emmanuel and Shai-Anne Davis.

 In July 2016 she was officially named to Canada's Olympic team.

 She competed at the 2020 Summer Olympics.